Metro Line: History

 In spring 2007, the funding for a concept plan and preliminary engineering was commissioned, and the City approved the plan the next year.
-In 2008, during construction of the Epcor Tower, the City ordered that the tunnel section below the tower be dug before the tower was completed, this saved $140 million from digging after the tower was built.
-The remainder of the tunnel, under Downtown Edmonton, was constructed using the sequential excavation method, and completed in November 2012.
+In 2008, during construction of the Epcor Tower, the City ordered that the tunnel section below the tower be dug before the tower was completed.
+This saved $140 million from digging after the tower was built.
+The remainder of the tunnel, under Downtown Edmonton, was constructed using the sequential excavation method and completed in November 2012.
 In 2009 the City approved the relocation of funds from the Gorman extension to the Metro Line, as the City felt northwest was a higher priority.
 In 2010, the city began preparation work, including utility relocations, building removals, roadwork, Kingsway road reconstruction and track slab construction.
-The permanent closure of 105 Avenue between 102 Street and 105 Street was performed so MacEwan Station could be built.
+The permanent closure of 105 Avenue between 102 Street and 105 Street was performed so MacEwan station could be built.
 105 Street was permanently closed to vehicular traffic between 107 Avenue and 108 Avenue to allow the line to continue along the existing road corridor, which alleviated the need to widen the corridor and remove some existing trees.
 104 Street was closed between 108 Avenue and Kingsway in a similar fashion.
-Construction was completed in 2014 in time to accommodate a spring 2014 opening.
+Construction was completed in 2014 in time for a projected spring-opening, which was delayed.
 Bus service began for the first Metro Line facility, the Kingsway/Royal Alex Transit Centre, on June 29, 2014.
-The public plaza surrounding MacEwan Station, except for the area required to build Rogers Place, opened for use by people other than the construction crew in December 2014.
+The public plaza surrounding MacEwan station, except for the area required to build Rogers Place, opened in December 2014.

+On September 6, 2015, the three stations and 3.3 km of track, opened to the public.

+The cost of the project was $665 million, jointly funded by the City of Edmonton, Province of Alberta, and the Government of Canada.
+It was the first new line that was not an extension of the existing line.
+The line was expected to add 13,200 riders per weekday.

+On August 30, 2021 (late evenings and Sundays starting June 27), service on the Metro Line was modified to end at Health Sciences/Jubilee station, as was originally planned but delayed due to signalling issues which caused trains to run a reduced frequency to the interim terminus at Century Park station, to ensure the Capital Line could run at full frequency.

+In June 2020, construction began on phase one of the Metro Line northwest extension, which consisted of two stops: NAIT/Blatchford Market, which replaced the temporary NAIT station in use for eight years, and Blatchford Gate.
+Construction was completed in December 2023 with NAIT/Blatchford Market station opening on January 20, 2024, and Blatchford Gate station has an uncertain opening date.